Content Regulation / Censorship, Political Expression, Religious Freedom

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Article 93(1) of the Public Official Election Act (Act) prohibited the transmission of any information relating to a political candidate within 180 days of an election day.
-The Act encompassed internet activity.
+The Constitutional Court of Korea found that a complete ban on Internet communications during a pre-election period was unconstitutional (6:2 majority).
+While the Court recognized the legitimate interest that the legislature has in preventing corruption and ensuring fair elections, it noted that this interest needs to be balanced with the public’s right to freedom of political expression.
+The case concerned Article 93(1) of the Public Official Election Act (Act) which prohibited the transmission of any information, even over the internet, relating to a political candidate within 180 days of an election day.
 The Act was found to be unconstitutional because a complete prohibition of the dissemination of information via the internet was not the least restrictive means to protect candidates in election campaigns and because the Act unlawfully infringed on freedom of political expression and freedom of election campaigns.

 This case before the Constitutional Court of Korea was one of four that had been consolidated, all of which claimed article 93(1) of the Act was unconstitutional.
 The specific allegation in this case was that the National Election Commission’s interpretation of the Act infringed on the freedom to express political opinions.